Brazil says airline bailout settled, but carriers say talks ongoing

-RIO DE JANEIRO/SAO PAULO (Reuters) - Brazil’s state development bank BNDES said on Friday that the country’s top three airlines had accepted a $680 million aid package, but two carriers said they were still discussing terms.
+RIO DE JANEIRO/SAO PAULO, May 15 (Reuters) - Brazil’s state development bank BNDES said on Friday that the country’s top three airlines had accepted a $680 million aid package, but two carriers said they were still discussing terms.

 Brazilian airlines are clamoring for help as the COVID-19 pandemic ravages the travel industry, but negotiations were deadlocked for over a month until a formal proposal was issued by the Brazilian government this week.